Bg

 A:

-We’re unaware of any scientific evidence that supports the existence of a 1 year regression.
+Regressions can happen at any age and we’re unaware of any scientific evidence that supports the existence of a biological 1 year regression.
 However, we do often find that 12 month old babies struggle with naps.
 These struggles may indicate that a baby needs a schedule adjustment (i.e., longer wake windows between naps).

 Q: What should I expect in my baby’s first year of sleep?